jennyknuth/nioag-lab/README.md

-# Brunchy
+# nioAg in the lab

-A Brunch.io skeleton for prototyping/bootstrapping a nio frontend.
+A shell React app for setting up nioAg in the lab.

 ## Getting started